 |RELIG ST 600||Religion in Critical Perspective||3|

-Select an additional 12 credits in RELIG ST courses to bring total credits to at least 15 credits.
+Select an additional 9 credits in RELIG ST courses to bring total credits to at least 15 credits.
 To view additional courses, follow the link below to the Religious Studies course list page in the Guide.

-- 2.000 GPA in all RELIG ST and certificate courses.
+- Minimum 2.000 GPA in all RELIG ST and certificate courses.

 - At least 9 credits for the certificate must be earned in residence.